19 Fun & Romantic Pasadena Date Ideas

 However, patience is required for this on many levels.
 You’ll have to sign up possibly months in advance for the tour or wait for the once-annual open house to see the joint.
 Once there, it’s crowded, and there are long lines with up to a two-hour wait.
 The parking situation is equally bad, with long lines of cars that can back up into the freeway!
 Be warned and go early.

-If the idea of sleeping on the street seems insane to you consider this option: you can view the floats after the parade.
-Cost is only $10 but can get pretty crowded, so it is suggested to go in the morning.
+Instead, consider this option: you can view the floats after the parade.
+It can get pretty crowded, so it is suggested to go in the morning.
+There is a cover charge as well.

 Anything Else?